 About Jess

-Originally from New Jersey, Jess has spent over a decade photographing across the U.S. and abroad.
-She works in both digital and analog formats, and credits learning on 35mm film with helping her understand light and slow down behind the lens.
+Jess is originally from New Jersey and has spent more than a decade photographing across the United States and abroad.
+She works in both digital and film, and credits early years shooting 35mm with teaching her how to understand light and slow down behind the camera.

-These days, her work spans documentary projects, interiors, and travel and street photography—always with an eye for honest moments and a strong sense of place.
+Today, her work includes documentary projects, interiors, and travel and street photography.
+She looks for honest moments, natural emotion, and a strong sense of place.

 Contact